leonardaguanta/bbbvideocontest/dev/wp-content/plugins/nextgen-gallery/readme.txt

 * Changed: Default path for NEW multisite installations to wp-content/uploads/sites/%BLOG_ID%/nggallery/
 * Fixed:   Ability to upload ZIP files on Windows hosts
 * Fixed:   Support for filenames with non-ASCII characters
-* Fixed:   Dynamic updates in the Attach to Post interface (interframe communication)
+* Fixed:   Dynamic updates in the Insert Gallery interface (interframe communication)
-* Fixed:   Attach to Post interface freezing in IE11
+* Fixed:   WordPress gallery plugin insert interface freezing in IE11
 * Fixed:   Path issues on Windows Servers
 * Fixed:   Module installer integrity
 * Fixed:   Database query performance.
 No more joins to the WP options table